Recent River Conditions

 Trail Creek

-Trail Creek is clear from Lake Michigan upstream past Hansen Park all the way to Friendship Park.
+Trail Creek is clear from Lake Michigan upstream past Hansen Park to the edge of Friendship Park.
+We plan to clear within Friendship Park up to the footbridge on May 27th.

 Check US Geological Survey stream data here.